clichés

 And take it with him, Wallace did, fashioning success from mistakes connected elephant trunk to elephant tail, start to finish.

-What a great lesson for a Monday.
-Creativity über alles again (even when you have to remember how to get an umlaut on the screen).
+What a great lesson.
+Creativity über alles once more (even when you have to remember how to get an umlaut on the screen).